 We are not currently listed on any national securities exchange that has a requirement that any members of the board of directors be independent.
-However, in evaluating the independence of its members and the composition of the committees of the board of directors, the board utilizes the definition of "independence" as that term is defined by the rules promulgated by the SEC.
-We believe that Drs.
-Burke and Herbst as well as Messrs.
-Kaye, Warner and Tarnok qualify as "independent" directors, as that term is defined by SEC rules.
+However, in evaluating the independence of its members and the composition of the committees of the board of directors, the board utilizes the definition of "independence" as that term is defined by the rules promulgated by the NYSE and NASDAQ, as applicable, and as the term is defined by the SEC for audit committee members.
+We believe that Dr. Herbst as well as Messrs.
+Kaye, Warner and Tarnok qualify as "independent" directors, as that term is defined by NYSE and NASDAQ rules and as defined by the SEC rules for audit committee membership.